-We maintain an Environment Program to minimize potentially adverse environmental impacts, including risks related to climate change.
+We maintain an Environment Program to minimize potentially adverse environmental impacts.
 This program identifies our requirements to proactively and systematically manage environmental hazards and risks throughout the lifecycle of our assets.

-Our assets are subject to federal, state, provincial and local environmental statutes and regulations governing environmental protection, including, but not limited to, air and GHG emissions, water quality, species at risk, wastewater discharges and waste management.
+Our assets are subject to federal, state, provincial and local environmental statutes and regulations governing environmental protection, including air and GHG emissions, water quality, species at risk, wastewater discharges and waste management.
 Operating our assets requires obtaining and complying with a wide variety of environmental registrations, licenses, permits and other approvals and requirements.
-Failure to comply could result in administrative, civil or criminal penalties, the imposition of remedial requirements and/or the issuance of orders respecting future operations.
+Failure to comply could result in administrative, civil or criminal penalties, remedial requirements, or orders affecting future operations.

 Through the implementation of our Environment Program, we continually monitor our facilities to ensure compliance with all environmental requirements.
-We routinely monitor the proposed changes in environmental policy, legislation and regulation, and where the risks are uncertain or have the potential to affect our ability to effectively operate our business, we comment on proposals independently or through industry associations.
+We routinely monitor proposed changes in environmental policy, legislation and regulation, and where the risks are uncertain or have the potential to affect our ability to effectively operate our business, we comment on proposals independently or through industry associations.